sparkfabrik/company-playbook/content/guides/basic-testing-with-behat.md

 ## Install

-Install behat and it's dependencies
+Install behat and its dependencies

 ```
 composer require drupal/drupal-extension